 Blockchain allows more data to be analyzed and a more precise screening result eventually.
-This can help fintech include more clients in the industry and generate a bigger profit while providing better service.
+This can help the Fintech industry include more clients in the industry and generate a bigger profit while providing better service.

 Accenture predicts that banks will be able to save up to $20 billion by 2022 if they adopt blockchain.
 The growth tendencies suggest that the volume of transactions will increase and it will be much harder to track, approve, protect and process for statistical information and other analytical data.

-The experts believe that traditional banking and, later, traditional fintech will lose to rapidly growing blockchain-based financial solutions market.
-We think that this may be the time to use the power of blockchain.
-Whether it be the security, asset management, identity verification or anything else - this technology can give one an upper hand.
+The experts believe that traditional banking and, later, the traditional Fintech industry will lose to the rapidly growing blockchain-based Financial solutions market.
+We think that this may be the time to use the power of blockchain for financial services.
+Whether it be the Fintech security, asset management, identity verification or anything else — this technology can give one an upper hand.

-Wish to learn more about how to implement blockchain into your fintech project?
-Let us know firstname.lastname@example.org, and we'll help straight away!
+Wish to learn more about implementation of blockchain in the Fintech market?
+Let us know, and we'll help straight away!